 How To Inject Insulin

 - Vary the sites you inject insulin into.
 If you inject it into the same spot repeatedly, it can cause changes in the fat tissue under the skin.
-It can cause a pit under the skin where the fat deteriorates or a lump or bump under the skin where extra fat tissue grow.
-These can change the absorption time of insulin and many people don't like the way they look.
+It can cause a pit under the skin where the fat deteriorates or a lump or bump under the skin where extra fat tissue grows.
+These can change the absorption time of insulin and many people don’t like the way they look.

 - Rotation of injection sites among parts of the body is not recommended as it used to be.
 Insulin is absorbed more consistently from the abdomen so this is the area to use for injections.

 - Inject at least an inch away from the previous site to avoid pit and bump problems.
 If you can’t keep track of your injection sites, then imagine lines drawn vertically and horizontally through your navel.
 Now divide each of these four rectangles into two parts by drawing 2 more vertical lines.
 Assign each of these 8 squares a day of the week and rotate injections in a particular square on a particular day.

 - Pinch up some skin and fat to inject into to avoid hitting a muscle.
 If you hit a muscle, it will likely hurt and it could cause a low blood sugar as the insulin is absorbed quickly.